noritada/grib-rs/README.md

 * Rust library `grib`
   * Ability to read and check the basic structure of GRIB2
   * Ability to access data inside the GRIB2 message:
-    * List of surfaces
+    * List of layers
-    * Some parameters of each surface, which are important for most users
+    * Some parameters of each layer, which are important for most users
-    * Underlying sections which make up surfaces and the entire data
+    * Underlying sections which make up layers and the entire data
   * Support for some code tables defined by WMO
   * Decoding feature supporting following templates:
     * Template 5.0/7.0 (simple packing)